 Publishers are pissed off.

 Amazon is not the problem.

 Content marketing is the problem.

 Cristiane Serruya, aka #CopyPasteCris, is a symptom of a powerful trend in algorithmic, data-driven marketing.

 In the past 10 years, and especially the past three, the frequency of content has far outpaced the quality of content on every platform.
 That is especially true on major social media platforms, but it’s also true on Amazon (books) as well as many traditional publishers.
 Writers are rewarded for publishing more, lower-quality content rather than less, higher-quality content.
 It’s tempting to think this is because of a desire to consume more content (the voraciousness of romance readers I referred to earlier), but it’s not.

 However, algorithms are not acting on their own.
 Engineers are making the programming decisions, and marketing is telling the engineers what they want.
 The formula is quite simple: More content from one author begets more attention (clicks, engagement, book sales) for that one author in a winner-take-all positive feedback loop.

-It’s really as simple as that.
+It’s as simple as that.
 If you need to produce a lot of content to have success, and you don’t care (within reason) how good it is, you look for the cheapest way to do it.
 Should you go to Fiverr and have them write for you?
 If you want more revenue, that’s the cheapest and fastest way to do it.
 Do they plagiarize?
 What is the risk-benefit analysis?
 If Fiverr humans are unreliable, why not simply use AI to scramble the original text “just enough” to avoid copyright concerns?
-Do you really care?
+Do you care?

-The algorithms drive two parallel and opposite trends: An increase in quantity of writing and a corresponding decrease in the quality of writing.
+The algorithms drive two parallel and opposite trends: An increase in the quantity of writing and a corresponding decrease in the quality of writing.
 Yes, there is always a commercial imperative for writing, but this technology-driven business model is a powerful accelerant.